cpollett/atto/README.md

 The examples folder of this project has a sequence of examples illustrating the main features of the Atto Server.

-Out of paranoia, each of these files has a call to exit(); at the start of it, so won't run unless you comment this line out.
+Out of paranoia, at the start of each of these examples there is an ``exit();`` call.
+This line should be removed or commented to try the example.